itsakettle/itsakettle.github.io/_posts/2023-11-08-3-precision_vs_specificity.md

 * Metrics such as Precision, Recall, Specificity, Sensitivity and many more can be calculated from the entries in a confusion matrix.

-* There are two points of view when conducting a test: the tester and the testee.
-This is important when considering how to evaluate the efficacy of a particular test.
-The tester and testee could be the same person.
+* There are two points of view when conducting a test:

+  * The testee is is being tested.

+  * The tester is carrying out or designing the test.

 ## Precision
 * `TP/(TP+FP)`